CharlesPikachu/Games/README.md

-# Games
+# Games🎮🎮🕹🕹
 ```
 Some games created by python code.
-You can star this repository to keep track of the project if it's helpful for you, thank you for your support.
+You can star this repository to keep track of the project if it's helpful for you,
+thank you for your support.
 ```

 # Statement
 ```
-Most of the game materals(including music, fonts and pictures) in this repository are collected from the web, copyright belongs to the original author.
+Most of the game materals(including music, fonts and pictures) in this repository are collected from the web,
+copyright belongs to the original author.
 This repository is created just for learning python(Commercial prohibition).
 ```

 # Contents

+enjoy the games 👇👇👇👇

 |   ID      |     Name of The Game        |   Code                                                                    |   Introduction                                               |
 |   :----:  |     :----:                  |   :----:                                                                  |   :----:                                                     |
 |   Game1   |     Bunnies and Badgers     |   [click](https://github.com/CharlesPikachu/Games/tree/master/Game1)      |   [click](https://mp.weixin.qq.com/s/_-AChGldQzdwXN-ljcCMFQ) |